steliostavroulakis/Chaos_RNNs/README.md

-# Beyond Exploding Gradients in Recurrent Neural Nets: Scrambling Phenomena and the Persistence of Chaos
+# On Scrambling Phenomena for Randomly Initialized Recurrent Networks

 Included are experiments that empirically explain our theoretical findings about chaotic behavior of RNNs.